DanielIVirlan/BlackJack/README.md

-## Run the program
-Check that you have Java installed on your computer.
-If not, download it from [here](https://www.oracle.com/it/java/technologies/downloads/).
-Try to double click on the JBlackJack.jar file.
-If it doesn't work, open a terminal and type:

-java -jar JBlackJack.jar

 ## Beta Rev detalis

 - Rev 0.0.0 : Basic game without any statistics available on statistics menu , simple GUI in game without any kind of displayed string showing names of player and value of hand stats or winners-loosers , creation of GUI menu with buttons to start the game , to view